Appeon/PowerBuilder-Project-Example-Database/README.md

 - AppeonSample_for_sqlanywhere: SQL Anywhere 16 or later
 - pbdemo2021_for_sqlanywhere: SQL Anywhere 16 or later
-- pbpostgres_for_postgresql: PostgreSQL 10 or later
+- pbdemo2021_for_postgresql: PostgreSQL 10 or later

 ### Steps to restore AppeonSample_for_sqlanywhere